Meira Greenfeld

 She has received multiple awards and recognition for leadership and public service that includes work within the LGBTQ community acknowledged in Duke Law J. 1988 Feb; (1): 29-70 by Dr. Troyen A. Brennan, M.D., for research assistance on a study that advocated for greater access to health care for those diagnosed with AIDS early in the epidemic.

-She provides supportive therapy for adults with a late autism diagnosis on their journey of self-discovery.
 Meira works with individuals and also families to reframe old narratives that hold outdated and harmful beliefs as part of self-acceptance and empowerment.
 She believes that we do not experience full liberation until we can treat ourselves with compassion and honor our healing journey.
 Meira is available for telehealth and (limited) in person sessions.
-She runs weekly trauma groups and parent-assisted groups for autistic adolescents.
+She runs weekly trauma groups that focus on relational trauma, attachment wounds and codependency.
+Starting late October, there will be a group focused on support for those identifying as autistic or having ADHD or both.
+She provides supportive therapy for adults with a late autism diagnosis on their journey of self-discovery as well as autistic teens.
+She is also inclusive of those experiencing the cycling of moods in other forms of neurodivergence such as bipolar disorder and offers a non-pathologizing therapy that addresses interpersonal problems, loss, changes in social roles and other difficulties to reduce problems in the present and decrease likelihood of remission.

 Message to clients